splynx/powerlynx-doc/finance/payat.md

 After clicking on the "Card" option, the customer will be redirected to the page, where they should provide the credit card details to complete the purchase:

 ![Payat payment](images/payat_card.jpeg){data-zoomable}

+Scroll down the list of available payment methods to find the one that best suits your needs.